weiny2/ndctl/collab/index.md

   * awaiting a user, paused
 * CXL PMU support for switches
   * Jonathan, updates?
+  * blackhole...  ;-)
+  * need a test platform
+  * will need help with testing eventually
 * cxl: avoid duplicating report from MCE & device
   - Nothing new since last meeting
 * FWCTL CXL support
   - Awaiting v2 and address Jason and Jonathan's comments
+  - worth doing before plumbers?
+    - probably won't get to it anyhow
+  - RFC mainly to show CXL interest

+RFC (discussion document) out for application use of DCD (ie VMs)
+  - has to work in VMs
+  - ACPI memory hot plug...  ick
+  - virtio-mem?
+  - CXL type 3 (restricted device, virtual DCD device)
+    - would need 1 HDM locked decoder
+    - lots of work
+  - brand shiny new thingy...
+    - DAX devices into VMs

+Assuming disaggregated memory succeeds
+Tagging memory is not just a CXL thing
+  - need a namespace to divy up memory to VMs
+  - famfs would have long term memory devices

 # July 2024